morgan3d/misc/jschat/README.md

 - Connection quality warnings and automatic closing (WebRTC does not provide this directly)
 - Tested on Safari, Firefox, Chrome, and Edge on Windows and macOS Oct 2020

-TODO:

-- Canvas example
-- Leave button
-- Limit to one guest
-- Make an explicit "Join" button so that it doesn't prompt for permissions suddenly on page load
-- Audio mute button
-- Video mute button
-- Nice visual feedback on URL copy
-- Text streaming